mattparko/liberty-workshop/03_exercise2.md

 ```

 #### Step 4 - Export the Liberty dump
-Once the Liberty dump has been created when copy it out of the pod onto local storage.
+Once the Liberty dump has been created, copy it out of the pod onto local storage.
 The dump only takes a few seconds to complete in this sample application, but you can check the status by running:
 ```bash
 oc get openlibertydump example-dump -o yaml
 ```